 Teething medications may seem an innocuous way to ease an infant’s pain as they gain a new tooth, but government officials are now warning these medications can be dangerous.

-This month, officials at the Food and Drug Administration (FDA) have issued a warning for consumers against many over-the-counter teething medications.
+This month, officials at the Food and Drug Administration (FDA)

 They’ve also asked that manufacturers stop selling these products as they can pose a “serious risk” to infants and children under the age of 2.

 What’s in teething medications?

 Many of these products contain the popular numbing medication, benzocaine, which is “marketed to help relieve pain from a variety of conditions such as teething, sore throat, canker sores, and irritation of the mouth and gums,” according to the FDA.